herry13/sfp-lang/README.md

 - `TBD` (to be defined) value: in planning, this has **any value** semantics (loose specification)
 - Partial-order plan generator

 The language is being developed to support other features.
-Click [here](https://github.com/herry13/sfp-lang/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+feature%22) for under development features.
+Click [here](https://github.com/herry13/sfp-lang/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+feature%22) for more details.

 To build